 Rising 2L shows commitment to Veterans, lands Equal Justice Works student membership

 Rising 2L Marlee DeBolt is serving as a student member for the Equal Justice Works' Veterans Legal Corps (VLC) program this summer.
 DeBolt is among 100 law students, representing 60 different law schools who will help low-income and homeless veterans secure access to income, housing, employment, and health care.
 DeBolt is working at Neighborhood Legal Services, one of VLC's 60 host organizations.
-She will recieve a $1,200 educational award for her service at the end of the program.
+She will receive a $1,200 educational award for her service at the end of the program.

 About the Program